 What is a health savings account?

-HSAs are savings plans that let you set aside funds for current and future health care expenses.
+HSAs are medical savings plans that let you set aside funds for current and future health care expenses.
 They are only available to individuals and families who participate in a HDHP.
-HSAs can be used to pay for a wide range of things, including doctor appointments, hospital visits and prescriptions.
-They can also be used to pay for other medical expenses your plan won’t typically cover, like bandages, reading glasses, sunscreen and certain over-the-counter medicines, so long as you have a doctor’s prescription.
+HSAs can be used to pay for a wide range of things, including copays or coinsurance for doctor appointments, hospital visits and prescriptions.
+They can also be used to pay for other medical expenses that health care plans won’t typically cover, like bandages, reading glasses, sunscreen and certain over-the-counter medicines, so long as you have a doctor’s prescription.